 If you're early in motherhood the first thing you want to do is establish yourself a baby budget.
 Start researching the items you'll need and what they cost new.
 This would be your maximum expense.
 You don't want to go there though.
 Once you know your maximum you can work your way toward less expensive alternatives.
 Parenting will present plenty of opportunities to overspend and indulge, this doesn't have to be one of them.

 If you have friends or family that have gone before you into the world of parenting consider what you may be able to borrow from them.
 I have friends, three sisters who are always sharing their furniture, baby clothing, toys, and more with each other.
-When we were planning our nursery my sister in-law offered up the rocker she used for her two kids.
+When we were planning our nursery my sister-in-law offered up the rocker she used for her two kids.
+It was perfect for our nursery and, it was nice to use something passed down from family.

 Clothing for Baby